Youngjin Cho, MS, PhD

-Youngjin Cho, PhD is assistant professor of immunology in the Department of Basic Sciences.
-She received her PhD in pathobiology at Keck School of Medicine at University of Southern California in affiliation with Children Hospital of Los Angeles.
-She worked as a postdoctoral fellow at Children Hospital of Los Angeles, Marry Babb Randolph Cancer Center at West Virginia University, and at Geisinger Commonwealth School of Medicine.
-She is actively involved in education of both MD and Master of Biomedical Sciences (MBS) students.
-Her research focuses on understanding the signaling mechanisms in mesenchymal stem cells and osteoblasts that are important for bone formation.
+Youngjin Cho, MS, PhD, is assistant professor of immunology in the Department of Medical Education.
+She received her bachelor of science and master of science degrees from the Korean Advanced Institute of Science and Technology, South Korea, and her PhD in pathobiology at Keck School of Medicine at University of Southern California in affiliation with Children Hospital of Los Angeles.
+She worked as a postdoctoral fellow at Children Hospital of Los Angeles, Marry Babb Randolph Cancer Center at West Virginia University and Geisinger Commonwealth School of Medicine.

 - Cho Y, Gutierrez L, Bordonaro M, Russo D, Hooven J, et al. Effects of propolis and gamma-cyclodextrin on intestinal neoplasia in normal weight and obese mice.
 Cancer medicine.
 2016